luiswirth/cv/cv.typ

   [University of Basel (Dept. of Physics)],
   [Basel, CH],
   [
-    - Applied Machine Learning to problem in computational chemistry.
+    - Applied Machine Learning to problem in computational chemistry
-    - Predicted the energy of various configurations of the water molecule.
+    - Predicted the energy of various configurations of the water molecule
-    - Custom Neural Network Implementation in `C++`/Eigen with backpropagation.
+    - Custom Neural Network Implementation in `C++`/Eigen with backpropagation
     - "Extraordinary performance for a high school student" - Prof. Stefan Goedecker ]
 )